noaboa07/Algorithm-Complexity-Analysis/README.md

 ---

 ## 📈 Key Findings
 The results clearly demonstrate the "crossover point" where the $\Theta(n \log n)$ optimization begins to drastically outperform the brute-force method.
-This project provides a real-world validation of how algorithmic scaling directly impacts system latency and resource consumption.
+This project provides a real-world validation of how algorithmic scaling directly impacts system latency and resource consumption in production environments.

 ---
 **Noah Russell** | Master of Science in AI (May 2026)